stitchdata/docs/_database-integrations/mysql/vanilla/mysql-v2.md

 feature-summary: |
   {% assign all-mysql = site.database-integrations | where:"key","mysql-integration" %}
-  {% assign mysql-overview = all-postgres | where:"content-type","database-category" | first %}
+  {% assign mysql-overview = all-mysql | where:"content-type","database-category" | first %}

   This version (v{{ integration.this-version }}) of Stitch's {{ integration.display_name }} integration optimizes replication by utilizing Avro schemas to write and validate data, thereby reducing the amount of time spent on data extraction and preparation.
 Compared to previous versions of the {{ integration.display_name }} integration, this version boasts increased performance and overall reduced replication time.